-Any incident regarding safety or security on the Sussex County Community College campus should be reported to Campus Safety at 973-300-2222.
+Any incident regarding safety or security on the Sussex County Community College campus should be reported on an Incident Report Form.
+These forms are available from the Security desk located in the Student Center (D Building).

+For emergencies or criminal activities, please dial 973-300-2222.

-Campus Safety will respond to all complaints.
+Campus security will respond to all complaints.
 All reports of crime will be fully recorded, investigated, and reported in accordance with the definitions used in the Uniform Crime Reporting Systems of the Department of Justice, Federal Bureau of Investigation.